Popping over the border to visit a fellow expat in Sweden in this part-biopic TV Series…

 Hulk Rating: /10

 This post was written for the tenth of my Cinema Shame posts.
 Greg Poehler also stars in my review of this show, HERE but concentrating on Patrick Duffy.
 Lena Olin stars in Chocolat.
-Patrick Duffy stars in may review of Dallas, the Christmas tag post on the 12 Days of Dallas, the final episode Conundrum.
-He also stars in this post about 5 of his performances.
+Patrick Duffy stars in my review of Dallas, the Christmas tag post on the 12 Days of Dallas, the final episode Conundrum.
 Malin Akerman stars in Rock of Ages.